decentralized-identity/keri/docs/Q-and-A.md

 We have to handle `race conditions` too, just like any other distributed database or blockchain.\
 (_SamMSmith_)

-## What are the security risks of KERI with regard to the identity protocol?
-Harm that can be done to the a `controller`: Unavailability, loss of control authority, externally forced duplicity\
-Harm that can be done to a `validator`: _Inadvertent acceptance_ of verifiable - but forged or duplicitous events

-Breaking the promise of global consistemcy by a controller is a provable liability.
-However, global consistency may only matter after members of that community need to interact, not before.\
-(_SamMSmith_)

 ## Is the KERL technically a blockchain/hashed data log, rather than a ledger that implies a balance?
 Yes a KEL/KERL is a hash chained data structure.
 But not merely hash chained but also signed, so its also a cryptographic proof of key state.\
 It is not tracking balance it is tracking key state.